krisztianodor/api/content/private-endpoints/private_list_entries.md

 ***URL path:*** /private/list_entries/

+***Scope Name*** list_entry

 ***Description:*** IGDB list entries

 {{% notice info %}}
-This information is only accessible after a user has authenticated and you have an access token.
+This information is only accessible after a user has [authenticated](../authentication) and you have an access token.
 Any reads or writes performed will be specifically to that user.
 {{% /notice %}}

 ***Example response***